schonlau/hammock-stata/README.md

 ```

 Each observation in this data set represents one of Shakespeare's plays.
-speaker1 and speaker2 refer to the social status of the first two speakers to speak at the beginning of the play. characters is the number of different persons in the play.
+"speaker1" and "speaker2" refer to the social status of the first two speakers to speak at the beginning of the play. "characters" is the number of different persons in the play.

 ### First example
 In this first example, we add labels and change the background color to a grey tone (gs5) to make the labels more readable: